Free Church of Scotland (since 1900): Church music

 Since just after the union of 1900 until the events of 2010, only the psalms of the Old Testament (and in a very few instances, paraphrases of other parts of the Bible) were sung during the services.
 Musical instruments were never used.
 However, in November 2010, a special plenary assembly took place to debate and vote on allowing the singing of hymns and use of musical instruments in Free Church services.
 The motion was passed by a narrow margin.
 A number of ministers insisted on recording their dissent over the decision.
 One congregation and four ministers resigned over the decision.
-The November 2010 motion allowed that instruments can be used as an accompaniment and hymns may be sung, though at least one of the items of sung praise must be a psalm; some congregations continue to sing unaccompanied psalms only.
+The November 2010 motion allowed that instruments can be used as an accompaniment and hymns may be sung, though at least two of the items of sung praise must be psalms; some congregations continue to exclusively sing unaccompanied psalms.

 In 2003 the church's Psalmody and Praise Committee produced a new Psalter called Sing Psalms.
 Although of a similar format to the Scottish Psalter it contains metrical versions of the psalms with 21st century vocabulary and grammar.